 Preceding this Barnes was Senior Vice President and Director of Advisory Services for Geneva Global Limited, an organisation supporting individuals making life-changing philanthropic investments.

 Prior to that he served as Executive Director of FOCUS (The Fellowship of Christians in Universities and Schools) a ministry to the US Independent (Prep) Schools.
 Having moved from a similar role in the UK.

 Barnes, an ordained Anglican priest, was born in Essex, UK and is a graduate of both London and Warwick Universities.
 His wife was born in Bristol, UK and the family have recently return to live in the South West of England after 25 years in the US.

-Steven Lee (@5tevenLee) serves as the pastor of small groups and community outreach at College Church in Wheaton, IL.
-He was previously on staff at Bethlehem Baptist Church in Minneapolis, MN and had the privilege of being a part of a church-planting team in San Diego, CA. He earned his B.A. from the University of California, San Diego in Interdisciplinary Computing in the Arts and his M.Div. from Bethlehem College & Seminary in Minneapolis, MN.
+Steven Lee (@5tevenLee) serves as the lead pastor of the North Campus of Bethlehem Baptist Church.
+Previously, Steven was pastor of small groups and community outreach at College Church in Wheaton, IL.
+Prior to that, he was on staff at Bethlehem Baptist Church in Minneapolis, MN and had the privilege of being a part of a church-planting team in San Diego, CA. He earned his B.A. from the University of California, San Diego in Interdisciplinary Computing in the Arts and his M.Div. from Bethlehem College & Seminary in Minneapolis, MN.
 Prior to pastoral ministry, Steven worked as a graphic designer.
-He and his wife Stephanie have four children, and enjoy trying various ethnic foods.
+He and his wife Stephanie have five children, and enjoy trying various ethnic foods.

 Todd Augustine is the Grow Pastor at Covenant Church of Naples, Florida.
 Todd leads Covenant in the creation and execution of a discipleship plan that effectively develops and deploys disciples of all ages at Covenant to make disciples in their family, community, and world.